Illustrated Observations & historical notes

 A sit-and-wait predatory rock-dweller with a nasty bite.
 But retreat is its first mode of defence.

 The Cape Crag Lizard, is a protected species.

 Crime on the mountain needs to be dealt with urgently.
 Read more here ...

 3 Jan 2018

 On Lion's Head a young adopted dog's enthusiasm for the walk got the better of her, leading her to danger and in need of rescue.
 She spent the night half way down a cliff on a precarious ledge, with her carers worried for her safety.

 The Eland, an iconic Cape species, whose cultural significance stretching back into Khoi San culture, is experience a revival.
 An environmental & training programme, the Gantouw Project, has re-introduced them to the city.

-Here are some thoughts and pics of the devastation taken in the weeks following that blaze.
+Here are some thoughts and pics taken in the weeks following this fire.